swilliams11/google-dataflow-dlp/README.md

 TODO - describe steps here.

 ##### Redaction of Sensitive Data with KMS Wrapped Key
-**Currently, there is an issue where my DataFlow job cannot access the CryptoKey hosted in my GCP project even though that CryptoKey exists.
-I'm working with our support team on it.**

 This section describes the `deidentification-sensitive-data-with-enckvm-key-template.json`, which uses the [CryptoReplaceFfxFpeConfig](https://cloud.google.com/dlp/docs/reference/rest/v2/organizations.deidentifyTemplates#cryptoreplaceffxfpeconfig) with a [KMS Wrapped Crypto Key](https://cloud.google.com/dlp/docs/reference/rest/v2/organizations.deidentifyTemplates#DeidentifyTemplate.KmsWrappedCryptoKey).